Kelvinskell/format/README.md

 Currently, some of the features include:
 - Covertting comma seperated words into a list
 - Convert texts to either uppercase or lowercase characters.
+- Check for spelling errors in a file

 ### How to use